KeyboardKit/KeyboardKit/README.md

     <img src="Resources/logos/milo.png" alt="Milo Creative Logo" title="Milo Creative" width=150 />
 </a>

-Your can support KeyboardKit by sponsoring the project on [GitHub Sponsors][Sponsors] or hire me for consultation.
-I'd be happy to help you out with your keyboard needs.
+You can support my work by sponsoring the project on [GitHub Sponsors][Sponsors] or hiring me for consultation.
+I'd be happy to help you out in any way that I can.

 ## License